PaulBouchier/can_finder/aider_find_cans.md

     message. 'transformCanPoses' will modify each can pose by transforming it from the laser frame to the map frame.
     - Publish the foundCans message to the '/can_positions' topic
+    - If the foundCans message is empty publish False to '/can_detected', otherwise publish True
 ```

 3. 'blankCapturedCan' method definition